Johnny Russell denies wanting Dundee United exit

 "Good to know what some people think of me going by tweets I have received today."

-BBC Scotland had been told that Catania had tabled a £515,000 bid for Russell, but United suggested that the latest, improved offer they had rejected from the Italian Serie A outfit was for £384,000.
+for Russell, but United suggested that the latest, improved offer they had rejected from the Italian Serie A outfit was for £384,000.

 Former United manager Peter Houston has warned Russell against ending up like former team-mates David Goodwillie and Scott Allan.